 Successful applicants will be selected according to current academic progress and motivation to study, enthusiasm to contribute to their community and leadership qualities.
 All students at Ballarat Grammar are expected to enrich the community, with their skills, knowledge, and character.

-SMITH FAMILY’S INDIGENOUS YOUTH LEADERSHIP PROGRAM 2024 – NOW OPEN until close of business Friday 26 May 2023
+SMITH FAMILY’S INDIGENOUS YOUTH LEADERSHIP PROGRAM 2024 – APPLICATIONS ARE NOW CLOSED

 The Indigenous Youth Leadership Program (IYLP) offers scholarships and leadership opportunities to young Indigenous Australians, with a focus on Indigenous youth from communities in very remote areas of the country or regional communities.

 In addition to helping Indigenous students achieve their educational aspirations, the IYLP supports the development of a pool of positive role models and future leaders, to inspire other Indigenous students.